Improving Schr\"odinger Equation Implementations with Gray Code for Adiabatic Quantum Computers: INTRODUCTION

 The set $\{\id, \sx, i\sy, \sz\}$ forms a basis of $2\times2$ real matrices.
 Thus, any real matrix of size $2^A\times 2^A$ has a unique tensor product decomposition with these four matrices.

-Throughout the paper, for a matrix $M$ of size $2^A\times2^A$, or an array $V$ of size $2^A$, the indices will be denoted by square brackets: $M[k,m]$ is the $(k,m)$ element of $M$ and $V[k]$ is the $k$-th element of $V$.
-Subscripts of operators will denote the qubit index.
-When we index qubits, we will start from 0 and count from the right.
+Throughout the paper, for a matrix $M$ of size $2^A\times2^A$, or an array $V$ of size $2^A$, the indices will be denoted by square brackets: $M[k,m]$ is the $(k,m)$ element of $M$ and $V[k]$ is the $k$th element of $V$.
+Subscripts of operators denote the qubit index.
+When we index qubits, we start from 0 and count from the right.
 For example,

-means that $\sz$ is acting on qubit 1, while the tensor product of the 3 identity operators explicitly states that we are working in a Hilbert-space of 4 qubits.
-In the subscript notation, the dimension of the Hilbert-space is unspecified, and will be explicitly stated if necessary (\textit{e.g.}, when we provide explicit examples).
+means that $\sz$ is acting on qubit 1, while the tensor product of the three identity operators explicitly states that we are working in a Hilbert-space of four qubits.
+In the subscript notation, the dimension of the Hilbert space is unspecified, and is explicitly stated if necessary (\textit{e.g.}, when we provide explicit examples).

-For multi-qubit operators such as the Laplacian, we explicitly list all indices in the subscript.
-For example, we label a 3-qubit Laplacian operator acting on qubits 0, 1, 2 as
+For multiqubit operators such as the Laplacian, we explicitly list all indices in the subscript.
+For example, we label a three-qubit Laplacian operator acting on qubits 0, 1, 2 as

 Additionally, the superscript ``$\textrm{bin}$'' denotes that the Laplacian is expressed in binary order.
 In this work, we also derive the Laplacian in ``BRGC'' and ``H2GC'' forms for the binary reflected Gray code and the Hamming-distance-2 Gray code.